 Why is glycerin in my skincare?

-The reason why a lot of cosmetics or skincare products have vegetable glycerin in them is because they serve many purposes and have some great skin benefits as well!
+The reason why a lot of cosmetics or skincare products have vegetable glycerin in them is because they serve several purposes in skincare products and have some great skin benefits as well!

 There are studies showing that applying a moisturizer with glycerin can increase the skin hydration level after 10 days.
 There’s also some evidence that glycerin works better and increasing the skin’s moisture levels even better than hyaluronic acid and silicone combined!
 Pretty impressive if you ask me.

-Is Glycerin Safe For Acne Prone Skin?Yes Glycerin is a non irritating ingredient that is well tolerated by almost everyone.
-Although pure glycerin may feel thick and syrupy, it is usually diluted into a formula and it’s a sugar alcohol, not an oil so it wouldn’t clog your pores.
+Is Glycerin Good For Acne Prone Skin?Yes!
+Glycerin is one of the best ingredients for acne prone skin.
+Glycerin is considered non comedogenic.
+It is a non irritating ingredient that is well tolerated by almost everyone.
+Although pure glycerin may feel thick and syrupy, it is usually diluted into a formula in a skincare product, so it won't have a thick feel and shouldn't clog your pores.

-Since glycerin helps to hydrate and strengthen the skin, it can be beneficial for acne prone skin where skin may be dry, or inflamed from various acne medications and the acne itself.
+Since glycerin helps to hydrate and strengthen the skin, it can be beneficial for acne prone skin where skin is commonly dry, or inflamed from various acne medications and the acne itself.

 Products with glycerin in them can help act as a natural hydrating barrier against irritants in the environment.